 - 1. What is Trajectory?

 Trajectory is a technology curriculum program designed to target key suite skills.
-These are the skills that allow students to master word processing, spreadsheet, multimedia, and desktop publishing applications in a variety of platforms.
+These are the skills that allow students to master word processing, spreadsheet, multimedia, and desktop publishing.
+Trajectory also offers supplemental curriculums featuring Life Skills, Coding, Interactive Web and Cyber Ethics.
 Trajectory is a comprehensive program of hands-on lesson plans that use real-life projects to develop the skills students will need in high school, college, and career.